ctdarwell/wolPredictor/README.md

 You can also run the program from a Python IDE and alter the above parameters in the code.

+After running the program you should use *taxdegMatcher.py* and *tabber.py* for analysis and evaluation of results.

 **_wolPredictor_ flavour #2:** How to run *wolPredictor_xmeansDelim.py*: The program can be run from a Python3 console (e.g. Spyder/Anaconda).
 Typing: